mozilla/treeherder/docs/infrastructure/administration.md

-The RDS instances are configured using [Terraform] and [this configuration file][terraform-config], so the IAM permissions [have been set][iam-config] to be very strict (particularly for stage/prod) the config drifting out of sync with that in the `devservices-aws` repository.
+The RDS instances are configured using [Terraform] and [this configuration file][terraform-config], so the IAM permissions [have been set][iam-config] to be very strict (particularly for stage/prod) to prevent the config from drifting out of sync with that in the `devservices-aws` repository.

 To request disk space increases, MySQL configuration changes (via [Parameter Groups]), or MySQL version upgrades, file a [Treeherder infrastructure bug] and needinfo `:dividehex`.